kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-31-end-of-march-reflection.md

 ---
 title: "End of March Reflection"
-path: "/2018/03/31/end-of-march-reflection"
+slug: "end-of-march-reflection"
 date: "2018-03-31T22:01:00.000Z"
 tags: ["Reflection","Personal Growth"]
+draft: false
+template: "post"
-excerpt: "March has come and gone, time to reflect on any progress of my goals!
+description: "March has come and gone, time to reflect on any progress of my goals!

 #### Goal: By Memorial Day 2018, I want to have 100 new posts on a website about something I have learned.